Art Sword Polish Restoration

 shipping.
 I've raised the prices for foundation polish,

 been getting swamped with requests for doing just foundation work on a

 lot of lower end blades.
 Doing

-on my wrist tendons and really reduces the amount of time I can spend
+on my wrist tendons.
+It also really reduces the amount of time I

 the blades featured on this web site

 my possession, do not belong to me and are not for sale as far as I

 absolute minimum number of blades (usually just one or two unmounted